TangibleInc/template-system/editor/readme.md

 The main advantage of the new editor is that it's integrated with the template language definition.
 This allows smart editor features like code completion, hints, snippets, inline documentation.

-Another benefit is the extensibility of the editor interface, such as [info panel](https://codemirror.net/examples/panel/), [tooltip](https://codemirror.net/examples/tooltip/), [decoration](https://codemirror.net/examples/decoration/), [gutter](https://codemirror.net/examples/gutter/), and getting [language syntax at cursor position](https://codemirror.net/docs/ref/#language.syntaxTree).
+Another benefit is the extensibility of the editor interface thanks to CodeMirror, such as [info panel](https://codemirror.net/examples/panel/), [tooltip](https://codemirror.net/examples/tooltip/), [decoration](https://codemirror.net/examples/decoration/), [gutter](https://codemirror.net/examples/gutter/), and getting [language syntax at cursor position](https://codemirror.net/docs/ref/#language.syntaxTree).

+The following features are integrated into the template editor.

 - Language modes
   - Template - HTML extended